Eberswalde University for Sustainable Development

 The Eberswalde University for Sustainable Development (Hochschule für nachhaltige Entwicklung Eberswalde, literally University for Sustainable Development; abbreviated in German as HNE Eberswalde or HNEE) is a Fachhochschule in Eberswalde, Germany.
 It was founded 1830 as a higher institute (Höhere Forstlehranstalt) of forestry.
 It was re-established in its present form as a Fachhochschule, or university of applied sciences, in 1992, with a range of courses and content geared towards sustainable development.
 In 2010 it was renamed the Entwicklung Eberswalde (FH).
-Since December 1997 its president has been Wilhelm-Günther Vahrson.
+Its current president is Matthias Barth.